flynndcs/CS361Battleship/README.md

 start with fresh clone of master - "git clone THE-URL-ON-THE-SITE"

+CD in to the folder that you just cloned

 make sure you have the dev pipenv install - "pipenv install --dev"

 Uninstall the setuptools that gets installed - "pipenv uninstall setuptools"